ibizaman/selfhostblocks/examples/homeassistant/README.md

 # Home Assistant Example

-This `configuration.nix` file sets up a LDAP server and Home Assistant server.
+This `flake.nix` file sets up Home Assistant server that uses a LDAP server to setup users with only about [15 lines](./flake.nix#L39-L55) of related code.

-This guide will show how to deploy this `configuration.nix` to a Virtual Machine, like showed [here](https://nixos.wiki/wiki/NixOS_modules#Developing_modules), in 5 commands.
+This guide will show how to deploy this setup to a Virtual Machine, like showed [here](https://nixos.wiki/wiki/NixOS_modules#Developing_modules), in 5 commands.

 ## Launch VM